 - By the end of the rotation, the student will be able to:

 - a.
-Organize the appropriate information for a pharmacist workup of drug therapy (PWDT) from the patient and/or the medical record: (Page: )
+Organize the appropriate information for a pharmacist workup of drug therapy (DWDT) from the patient and/or the medical record: (Page: ...)

+- (PWDT) from the patient and/or the medical record: (Page:

 - i.
 Demographic data of patient

 - ii.
 Chief complaint

 - iii.
 History of present illness

 - iv.
 Past medical history

 - v.
 Family history

 - vi.
 Social history

 - vii.
 Current medications

 - viii.
 Past medications

 - ix.
 Vital signs

 - x.
 Review of systems

 - xi.
 Pertinent positives of the physical examination

 - xii.
 Pertinent negatives of the physical examination

 - xiii.
 Laboratory results

 - b.
 Perform blood pressure measure accurately.

 - c.
 Perform heart rate measurement accurately.

 - d.
 Perform respiration rate measurement accurately.

 - e.
 Other, e.g., peak flow and glucose monitoring.